A-Cobra/angular/fast-food/README.md

 - **SCSS**: SCSS (Sass) is a CSS preprocessor that extends the capabilities of traditional CSS.
 By utilizing SCSS in my project, I was able to "draw" the ingredients of the burger with enhanced flexibility and maintainability.

-- **ESLint**: SLint is a popular JavaScript linter that helps ensure code correctness and adherence to best practices.
+- **ESLint**: ESLint is a popular JavaScript linter that helps ensure code correctness and adherence to best practices.
 ESLint enforces a set of configurable rules that catch potential issues, enforce coding standards, and promote consistent code style across Angular applications.
 It helps identify problematic patterns, potential bugs, and code smells, allowing engineers to address them early in the development process and maintain a high level of code quality.

 ## Additional Information